apache/nuttx/configs/sama5d4-ek/README.txt

    endpoint support in the EHCI driver is untested (but works in similar EHCI drivers).

 2) HSCMI TX DMA support is currently commented out.

-3) Currently HSMCI0 does not work correctly.
-No errors are reported so all of the card handshakes must be working, but only zero values are read from the card (with or without DMA).
-Sounds like a pin configuration issue.

-   Also, we should be receiving interrupts when an SD card is inserted or removed; we are not.
+There were problems at one time (on the SAMA5D3) and the temporary workaround was simpley to disable TX DMA.
+There have been several fixes to both HSMCI and DMA support since then and TX DMA is very likely okay now.
+But this needs to be verified by re-enabled HSMCI TX DMA.

-4) There is a kludge in place in the Ethernet code to work around a problem that I see.
+3) There is a kludge in place in the Ethernet code to work around a problem that I see.
 The problem that I see is as follows:

      a.
 To send packets, the software keeps a queue of TX descriptors in